Introducing Spin 360! First 500 signups will get 25% off ||

 Rising demand for versatile hatchback vehicles

 Hatchbacks are witnessing a whopping increase in demand, owing to maneuverability in the compact spaces it offer.
-Market players offer hatchback cars characterized by a high roofline and compact design, further contributing to the development of the used car market in the region.
+Market players offer hatchback cars characterized by a high roofline and compact design, further contributing to the development of the used car sales market in the region.

 Used Car Market in India

-Despite the declining availability of affordable used vehicles, the secondhand market still offers a significantly larger inventory compared to new vehicles available from the factory.
+Despite the declining availability of affordable used vehicles, the secondhand US auto market still offers a significantly larger inventory compared to new vehicles available from the factory.
 In the first quarter of 2023, less than one% of new vehicles sold were priced below $20,000.
 This indicates that there are still potential savings to be found in the used vehicle market.

 How are Automotive Dealers Preparing for the Future?